dinarrow/dinarrow.github.io/_posts/2018-01-01-First-Post.md

 };
 ```

-and then these two composite (dervived) structures
+and then these two composited structures
 ```c++
 struct Employee
 {